fierceeo/SimplePoliceRegions/README.md

-**This is a better version of SimplePolice, with world guard region support and with Cleaner Code** This plugin allows you to create police per region: Allows people to be police in specific world guard regions (Helpful for city regions)
+**This is a better version of SimplePolice, with world guard region support and with Cleaner Code** This plugin allows you to create police per region: Allows people to be police in specific world guard regions (Helpful for city regions).

 Thanks for checking out my police plugin.